osrf/gazebo_design/gui_logging/gui_logging.md

     * A set of button located above the time line will allow users to play, pause, step forward/back, and move to the beginning or end of the log.
     * A time box next to the buttons will display the current time position in the log file.
 * Zoom and loop tools
-    * Located below the time line is a tool to control the time line zoom level, and wether playback should loop.
+    * Located below the time line is a tool to control the time line zoom level, and whether playback should loop.
 * Main render window
     * The main render window will be outlined in orange when a log file is in playback.